realworldocaml/book/book/testing/README.md

 # Testing

-Testing is not the most loved part of software engineering.
-It's a lot of work and can feel tedious, and because it doesn't directly contribute to the functionality of your code, it can feel like an unproductive distraction.
+Testing is not the best loved part of software engineering.
+It can be hard and tedious, and it often feels like a distraction from the work of just adding functionality to your code.
+In some ways, OCaml's type-system makes testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time makes it easier to imagine that testing isn't all that important.

-But make no mistake, testing is a fundamental part of building reliable systems.
-In some ways, OCaml's type-system can serve to confuse matter, since it's ability to squash many kinds of bugs at compile time can make it easier to think that testing isn't all that important.
-But clever types notwithstanding, testing is essential for developing and evolving complex software systems.
+But make no mistake, clever types notwithstanding, testing is essential for developing and evolving complex software systems.
+The goal of this chapter is to teach you more about how to write effective tests in OCaml, and in particular to teach you some of the best tools for doing so.

-The tedium of testing is a real problem, since it discourages people from writing as many tests as they should.
-But with the right tools, writing tests can be lightweight and fun, and the better the testing tools, the more tests you'll find yourself writing.
+Tooling is especially important here because one of the things that prevents people from writing all the tests they should is the sheer tedium of it all.
+But with the right tools in hand, writing tests can be lightweight and fun.
+And when testing is fun, people do a lot more of it.

-The goal of this chapter is to teach you about some of the testing infrastructure available in the OCaml ecosystem.
-But first, let's discuss more generally what you should be optimizing for in your tests and in your testing infrastructure.
+Before talking about the tools, let's discuss what we want out of our tests in the first place.

 ## What makes for good tests?